dbashford/MimosaUIComponentSkeleton/README.md

-A Skeleton for building UI Components with Mimosa
+A Mimosa Skeleton for building UI Components
 ==================

 ##Getting Started